slrubinstein/jazz-chord/readme.md

 It was built on the MEAN stack (Mongo, Express, Angular, Node) using the Angular Fullstack Generator.
 It uses Audiolet to interact with the Web Audio API.

+-- Added Feb 11 --
+Bass Player Mode: check this box to remove the root note from playback.